jonathon-bell/dorico-library/readme.md

 The `init` + `remote` sequence works around Git's reluctance to clone a repo into a directory that is not empty.

 Branches describe different house styles:
 * **main**: A snapshot of the default library that ships with Dorico.
-Useful as a reference to diff against and to see what has changed.
+Useful as a reference to diff against and see what has changed.
 * **jazz**: Extends **main** with a style based on the _Rhapsody_ SMuFL font family by [NorFonts](https://norfont.com/en/product/rhapsody-smufl-font//).
-This has a handwritten look that mimics the Real Book.
+This has a handwritten appearance that mimics that of the Real Book.

 ## Contributing